 Have you ever worked for a toxic boss?
-Would you say that a bad manager is an isolated occurrence, or a pervasive problem?
-According to a Gallup study, 51% of the workforce is actively looking for a new job and watching openings.
+Would you say that a bad manager is an isolated occurrence or a pervasive problem?
+According to a SHRM study, 49% of the workforce have thought about leaving their current organizations.
 And the driving force for the majority of these job seekers is bad management.
 Considering that managers have a major impact on employee satisfaction, retention, and productivity, it is important to understand the toxic boss problem and what can be done about it.

 How Big of a Problem are Toxic Bosses?

 Research repeatedly shows that bad bosses are a common problem in the workplace.
 A 15Five report showed that one-third of all employees would be relieved to hear that their manager is leaving.
-75% of employees say their direct manager is the worst part of their day, according to Hogan Assessments.
+According to SHRM, six out of ten people said managers were the reason they left their organizations.
 A shocking 100% of companies interviewed admit to having bad supervisors.
-And perhaps even more surprising, 65 % of American employees would rather have a new boss than a raise, reports a Michelle McQuaid survey.
-Clearly there is no shortage of bad managers.
+And perhaps even more surprising, one memorable study reported that 65 % of American employees would rather have a new boss than a raise.
+Clearly, there is no shortage of bad managers.

 Are Certain Industries More Likely to Have Bad Bosses?

 Toxic bosses are not restricted by industry.
-A study of 40 industries found the worst bosses across diverse industries including recruitment, marketing, accounting, entertainment, fashion, agriculture, and architecture.
+A study across several industries found the worst bosses (as voted by their employees) worked in retail, but there was no shortage of bad managers in healthcare, sales, construction, and more.
 Unfortunately, you can’t escape bad bosses by changing careers.
-Poor bosses are prevalent across industries, and can be found in every country, state, and city.
+Poor bosses are prevalent across industries and can be found in every country, state, and city.

 What Problems are Caused by a Toxic Boss?